ACTIVITIES CALENDAR

 Quoll

 Further remote camera images have been obtained of a spotted-tail quoll.
 The quoll has now been detected on four separate occasions, all at the Brush-tailed Rock-wallaby colony location.
 Parks Victoria is attempting to gain a hair-follicle sample from the quoll in order to determine where it has come from.
-To achieve this rangers have established cage-traps adjacent to the rock-wallaby colony and will trap periodically, will establish hair-tubes within the rock-wallaby colony at locations where the quoll has been detected, and will work with the Otway Dog Conservation program (http://www.conservationecologycentre.org/our-work/conservation-dogs/) to see if their specially trained dogs can sniff out a quoll scat.
+To achieve this rangers have established cage-traps adjacent to the rock-wallaby colony and will trap periodically, will establish hair-tubes within Read the rest

 ADVISORY GROUP REPORT Monday 18th March 2014